Huhngoku/ADVOCATE/README.md

 - -l [file]: path to the log file, default: ./trace.log
 - -d [level]: output level, 0: silent, 1: results, 2: errors, 3: info, 4: debug, default: 2
 - -b [buffer_size]: if the trace file is to big, it can be necessary to increase the size of the reader buffer.
 The size is given in MB, default: 25
 - -f: if set, the analyzer assumes a fifo ordering of messages in the buffer of buffered channels.
 This is not part of the [Go Memory Mode](https://go.dev/ref/mem), but should follow from the implementation.
 For this reason, it is only an optional addition.
+- -o [file_name]: set the name of the output file.
+If it is not set, or set to "", no output file will be created.

 Assuming the output level is set to 1 or bigger, the program will print found problems to the command line.
-For the example example we would get the following output:
+For the example we would get the following output (paths shortened for readability):
 ```txt
 Possible send on closed channel:
 	close: .../main.go:56